By Austin Perry

-Hemp, a strain of the popular sativa plant, is on record to be one of the fastest growing plants and has been widely used as a complete protein source as it contains all nine essential amino acids that the body needs.
+Hemp, a strain of the popular Sativa plant, is on record to be one of the fastest-growing plants and has been widely used as a complete protein source as it contains all nine essential amino acids that the body needs.

-Soy protein is derived from soybeans that is also a complete protein source with exponential health benefits.
+Soy protein is derived from soybeans that are also a complete protein source with exponential health benefits.
 According to a study on the consumption of soy protein over animal-based protein, total cholesterol was actually shown to decrease during these controlled environments over time.
 Soy can be used as a single source or can be combined with other plant-based ingredients for a great protein-packed product.

 There has been some controversy surrounding the overuse of soy and consumption from males as it increases overall estrogen levels.
 While this has been a small headline in recent news, it should be well-noted that it’s actually been shown by some experts to be great for additional health effects.

 Chia seeds are a well-known ‘superfood’ with great protein content (depending on the total volume) and have been used for quite some time.
 Chia seeds are also a complete protein and have been proven to be a great addition to any plant-based protein formula or matrix.